slint-ui/slint/docs/reference/src/language/concepts/file.md

 <!-- Copyright © SixtyFPS GmbH <info@slint.dev> ; SPDX-License-Identifier: MIT -->

 # The `.slint` File

-User interfaces are written in the Slint language and saved in files with the `.slint` extension.
+You write user interfaces in the Slint language and saved in files with the `.slint` extension.

 Each `.slint` file defines one or several components.
 These components declare a tree of elements.
 Components form the basis of composition in Slint.
 Use them